 Noise from a direct drive e-bike motor

-With a direct drive motor, an e-bike can become slightly more noisy, especially when the motor installed in the front wheel.
-This is due to the fact it will make the front fork to vibrate and add to the loudness of the e-bike itself.
+With a direct drive motor, an e-bike can become slightly noisier, especially when the motor is installed on the front wheel.
+This is due to the fact it will make the front fork vibrate and add to the loudness of the e-bike itself.

 To reduce this noise from vibration, it is recommended to install the motor in the rear wheel instead of on the front one.
 While shopping for e-bikes, just note that the ones that have their motor on the rear wheel will be generally quieter than the ones with their motor on the front wheel.

 A gear-hub e-bike motor is smaller in size.
 It is also more efficient because it has motor coils on the inside that spin faster than the wheel itself.
 This generates more torque and power to make the e-bike go faster.
 The engineering of the gear hub motor is such that you don’t experience drag from the motor.

 As this type of motor is smaller and smoother in operation, from riding an e-bike with a gear hub motor installed, you generally have a feeling that is similar to that when riding a conventional bike.